Mortal/vim-workshop/README.md

 Lesson one: Getting tabular
 ---------------------------

+Goals for this lesson:

+* Learn about pasting text into Vim from the outside
+* Learn about recording and replaying macros

 **Tip: Press <kbd>"+p</kbd> to paste text into Vim that you copied from outside Vim.**

 Here's a small LaTeX document.